 Use this tool if your tax return is being seized for an unpaid federal student loan.

-Use this tool to send a dispute to a private student loan in collections.
+Use this tool to dispute any private student loan.

 Our growing movement needs people willing to throw down like you just did.
 Thank you.